ESPN on ABC: 1960s: Roone Arledge, Wide World of Sports

+1970s: Monday Night Football, Ring Magazine Scandal

 As part of an agreement with the National Football League (which completed its merger with the American Football League that year), Monday Night Football debuted on ABC in September 1970, which served as the NFL's premier game of the week until 2006, when Sunday Night Football, which moved to NBC that year as part of a broadcast deal that in turn saw MNF move to ESPN, took over as the league's marquee game.
 Although it suffered a decline in ratings toward the end of its ABC run, the program was a hit for the network; according to ABC president Leonard Goldenson, Monday Night Football helped regularly score ABC an audience share of 15%–16%.

 With the creation of Monday Night Football, Arledge not only anchored ABC's primetime programming, but created a national pastime.
 At first, nobody – including the affiliates and the advertisers – supported the idea of primetime football games at the beginning of the week.
-Arledge said regarding this skepticism, "But I thought there was something special about football, because there are so few games, and relatively few teams.
+Arledge said, regarding this skepticism, "But I thought there was something special about football, because there are so few games, and relatively few teams.
 Also, there is something about the look of a night game, with the lights bouncing off the helmets."

 It was not only the lights that made watching Arledge-style football on ABC an event in itself.
 The games were transformed into events through the technical innovations envisioned by Arledge and through a new style of sportscaster embodied in Howard Cosell.
 ABC was the first network not to allow announcer approval by the league from which it was purchasing broadcast rights.
 Arledge said, "CBS had been the basic football network.
 They treated it like a religion and would almost never criticize it.
 But if you screwed up on Monday Night Football, Cosell would let everyone know about it."
 Arledge proudly pointed out that the program "changed the habits of the nation."

 In 1977, Arledge's executive responsibilities at ABC were expanded, and he was made president of ABC News while remaining as head of ABC Sports.